Bojjjan/Diggaren-grupp-24/README.md

 <br>

 ### 3. Open the Start Script
+(If this script does not work, go to the manual installation.) <br>
 Navigate to the ```Diggaren-grupp-24``` folder and run the appropriate script based on your operating system: <br>
 * Windows: ```start.bat``` <br>
 * Mac/Linux: ```start.sh```